raesian/SeattleLungProject/LabMembers.markdown

                     <h2>Arvind Sunderam</h2>
                     <h3>Junior</h3>
                     <h3>Bioengineering</h3>
-                    <p>My name is Arvind Sunderam, and I am a sophomore at UW looking to study Bioengineering.
+                    <p>My name is Arvind Sunderam, and I am a junior at UW looking to study Bioengineering.
 Some of my interests include working out, biking, and hanging out with friends.
 When I grow up, I want to be a surgeon, but I am not sure what type yet. </p>
                 </div>
             </div>
             <div class = "card" id = "i18">